Learn step by step how to make a smoked ribeye roast on ANY grill or smoker!

 We are particular fans of this one from ThermoPro because of its durability and affordable price.

-Everyone from beginner smokers to competition cooks need to use instant thermometers to consistently make great food.
+Everyone from beginner smokers to competition cooks can benefit from using an instant thermometers to consistently make great food.

 Cooking Time

-Then you will need to let the meat rest for 45-60 minutes after cooking it before carving.
+Finally, you will need to let the meat rest for about 30 minutes after cooking it before carving.

 Unless you want all those delicious juices running all over your cutting board instead of staying in the meat where you want them, you need to set aside time for the meat to rest, and a large piece of beef like this needs extra time.